Hispaniola: Demographics

+Judaism, Islam and Baháʼí Faith, Hinduism, Buddhism, Unitarian Universalism, Jehovah's Witnesses, Pentecostalism and others also exist.

-Haiti is a Creole-speaking nation of roughly 11.58 million people.
+Haiti is a Creole-speaking nation of roughly 11.7 million people.
 Although French is spoken as a primary language by the educated and wealthy minority, virtually the entire population speaks Haitian Creole, one of several French-derived creole languages.
 Roman Catholicism is the dominant religion, practiced by more than half the population, although in some cases in combination with Haitian Vodou faith.
 Another 25% of the populace belong to Protestant churches.
-Haiti emerged as the first Black republic in the world.

 Ethnic composition

-The ethnic composition of the Dominican population is 73% mixed ethnicity, 16% white and 11% black.
-Descendants of early Spanish settlers and of black slaves from West Africa constitute the two main racial strains.
+The ethnic composition of the Dominican population is 73% Mulatto or mixed ethnicity, 16% white and 11% black.
+Descendants of early Spanish settlers and of black slaves from West/Central Africa constitute the two main racial strains.
+This genetic pattern reflects the societal organization of the former Spanish colonies, such as the Dominican Republic, characterized by a high degree of interethnic relationships between European men and Native American/Taino or African women.
+Government policy under the Spanish Crown did not prohibit interethnic relationships throughout the colony.

+At an individual level, Mulattos in the Dominican Republic tend to be approximately 50-60% European, 40-50% Sub-Saharan African, and 8-10% Native American (Taíno).

 The ethnic composition of Haiti is estimated to be 95% black and 5% white and Mulatto.

+The 19:1 ratio of blacks to whites is correlated with the societal organization of former French colonies, such as Haiti.
+In the British and French colonies, the segregation of slaves was stronger than in the Spanish territories as interethnic marriages were prohibited and no rights were recognized to children of parents of different ethnicity.
+Therefore, in the former British and French territories, the separation between the two main groups (i.e. European colonists and African slaves) was sharper and the admixture reduced.

+In addition, a slave rebellion broke out in the colony that eventually ended with the independence of Haiti and a massacre of most of the white population.
+This is reflected by the mtDNA and Y haplogroup composition of the Haitians.

 In recent times, Dominican and Puerto Rican researchers identified in the current Dominican population the presence of genes belonging to the aborigines of the Canary Islands (commonly called Guanches).
-These types of genes also have been detected in Puerto Rico.
+These genes also have been detected in Puerto Rico.

 Economics

-The island has the largest economy in the Greater Antilles, however most of the economic development is found in the Dominican Republic, the Dominican economy being nearly 800% larger than the Haitian economy.
-As of 2025, the estimated annual per capita income is US$868 in Haiti and US$8,050 in Dominican Republic.
+The island has the largest economy in the Greater Antilles; however, most of the economic development is found in the Dominican Republic, the Dominican economy being above 1000% larger than the Haitian economy.
+As of 2025, the estimated annual per capita income is US$3040 in Haiti and US$30,870 in the Dominican Republic.

-The divergence between the level of economic development between Haiti and Dominican Republic makes its border the higher contrast of all western land borders and is evident that the Dominican Republic has one of the highest migration issues in the Americas.
+The divergence between the level of economic development in Haiti and the Dominican Republic makes its border the highest contrast of all western land borders.